-In 2019, USAID began partnering with the MOE to launch the five-year Higher Education Partnership for Morocco (HEP-M) program.
-The HEP-M program aims to assist the MOE in the implementation of a then-newly adopted law designed to improve pre-service training.
-USAID supports the Higher Education Partnership for Morocco by:
+In 2019, USAID partnered with the MOE and MOHE to launch the five-year Higher Education Partnership for Morocco (HEP-M) program, which aims to improve pre-service teacher training by:

-- Helping to develop a comprehensive undergraduate degree pathway to prepare teachers to teach in primary school.
+- Helping to revise and enhance a comprehensive undergraduate degree program to prepare teachers to teach in primary schools;

-- Enhancing institutional and human capacity at Moroccan universities to deliver the new bachelor’s degree.
+- Enhancing institutional and human capacity to administer the new bachelor’s degree;

 - Supporting the MOE to develop and pilot processes for quality assurance, certification, and national recognition of the new degree; and